etrex/kamiliff/README.md

 ### Receive LIFF Submit Event And Send Message

-you need to add those js to handle the `liff_submit` event when user submit a form in LIFF.
+You need to add those js to handle the `liff_submit` event when user submit a form in LIFF.

 ``` js
 window.addEventListener("liff_submit", function(event){